“Big Girls Don’t Cry” Review

 - For more discussion on Christopher Moltisanti’s character, read my article on Michael Imperioli.

 - “Big Girls Don’t Cry” by The Four Seasons plays in the background during a scene at Vesuvio’s.
 One of the final episodes of the series — and also the final episode focused completely on Chris — will feature a similar title: “Walk Like a Man.”

-- Does this one clinch it for Richie Aprile?
-Tony, after finding out that Richie and Janice are now living with each other: “There are men in the can better looking than my sister.”
-Richie, stops cooking eggs and looks up: “To each his own, Tony.
+- After finding out that Richie and Janice are now living with each other in his grandma’s house, Tony tells Richie: “There are men in the can better looking than my sister.”
+Richie stops cooking eggs and looks up: “To each his own, Tony.
 To each his own.”

-- One of the best exchanges between Tony and Dr. Melfi occurs during their first session together since season one.
-Tony, in reference to Furio’s rampage: “I wished it was me in there.”
+- One of the best exchanges between Tony and Dr. Melfi occurs when Tony tells her about Furio’s rampage.
+Tony: “I wished it was me in there.”
 Melfi: “Giving the beating or taking it?”
+Tony can only smile.